-We found so many aspect of this area that we were not expecting, wonderful encounters in the nature and activities that left us breathless.
+We found so many aspects of this area that we were not expecting, wonderful encounters in nature and activities that left us breathless.

 Many of the local's daily routines were completely new and fascinating to us.
-What for them were invisible, for us was absolutely stunning.
+What for them was invisible, for us was absolutely stunning.

 Hospitality and connections

-Locals have a strong desire of connecting both between the small communities and with the visitors.
-They like to do so through phone calls or meeting in person.
+Locals have a strong desire of connecting both the small communities and the visitors.
+They like to do so through phone calls or meetings in person.